 The Federal Work-Study (FWS) Program provides part-time employment to students based on financial need during the academic year.
 To be eligible for this program, you must be matriculated in an undergraduate or graduate program and enrolled in at least six credit hours for the academic semester in which employment will occur.
 You must also apply for and be awarded an FWS award in your financial aid package, and must accept the award.

-Questions concerning eligibility should be directed to the Financial Aid Office.
+Questions concerning eligibility should be directed to the Office of Student Financial Services.

 Please Note: Federal Work Study awards will not appear as a credit on your bill.
 A payroll check is issued for hours worked when a job has been obtained at the College.